-Who can apply for a notice of marriage?
-Click to get info
+Timeframe for giving marriage notice Click to get info

-- lived in Waltham Forest or your district for at least 8 full days (full day is 24 hours) before giving notice
+- Lived in Waltham Forest for at least eight full days (one full day is 24 hours) before giving notice

-- 9 clear days’ residence in the borough if travelling from overseas for a marriage or civil partnership in England and Wales
+- Nine consecutive days of residence in the borough if travelling from overseas for a marriage or civil partnership

-- written consent from their parents if aged between 16 and 18 by completing the consent to marriage form
+- Written consent from your parents if aged between 16 and 18 by completing the consent to marriage form

 If you plan to hold your marriage or civil partnership in a different area, you should also contact the local register office for that area before you give notice, to make sure officials will be there on the day.

 Fees must be paid online when you book your appointment.

 There is a non-refundable booking fee for each person wishing to give notice:

 Monday to Friday

 There is an additional fee if one or both of you are subject to immigration control which is £24 in total.